CSCfi/csc-user-guide/docs/data/sensitive-data/vk-sds-overview.md

 # Sensitive Data (SD) Services for research

 ## Introduction
+Sensitive data is data that needs to be protected against unauthorized access.
+Protection of data may be required due to legal or ethical reasons, issues pertaining to personal privacy, and proprietary considerations.

 Sensitive Data (SD) services for research offered by CSC provide a secure workspace accessible through a web browser.
 These services allow users to process sensitive data in accordance with CSC's General Terms of Use.

-SD services for research consist of four components:
+SD services for research consist of ??? components:

 [![SD-service-overview](images/introduction/icons.png)](images/introduction/icons.png)